siemens/simatic-ai-launcher/README.md

 - The **dockerized** solution contains a basic python environment, including all of the notebook dependencies and a JupyterLab, available on port 8888.
 This solution requires some engineering knowledge about docker containers, but it is the cleanest option if you do not have JupyterLab already installed on your system.

-- The **conda** solution creates a new conda environment for the given IPython notebook with all the notebook dependencies but without any JupyterLab installation.
-Choose this option if you already have a python environment with conda and JupyterLab installed.
+- The **conda** solution creates a new Conda environment for the given IPython notebook with all the notebook dependencies but without any JupyterLab installation.
+Choose this option if you already have a python environment with Conda and JupyterLab installed.

 - The **virtualenv** solution contains the know-how for creating and using a python virtual environment.
 In this case you also need to install the notebook-related dependencies manually from a *requirements.txt* file.
 This is the lightest and most transparent among our solutions.